 If convenient, you can print this list and check off the items as they are done.

-15.1 Information to be collected
+- 15.1 Information to be collected

 - Mi-Token Reporting to be deployed?

 - Mi-Token Intranet Provisioning Website to be installed?

 - SMTP server needed?

-If so, note the parameters

-- SMS gateway needed?

 If so, note the parameters